Kimberly Hirsch • April 29, 2024

 • Flu-like symptoms

 The next stage of Lyme Disease, though different for each person, happens weeks to months after the infected bite.
-The bacteria has started to spread a little further than in Stage 1.
-Symptoms can range from any of the following:
+The bacteria has started to spread further than in Stage 1.
+Symptoms can include any of the following:

 • Extreme headaches